Abir-Tx/LAN-Webpage-Project/README.md

 # NOTICE

 This project have now been archived.
 The development of this project has been stopped & is inclomplete too.
+You can now use this project's codes as a template or model.

 > **This project has been moved to [here](https://github.com/Abir-Tx/xtrex-web) with a new name but with the same motivation and reason.**